 - It’s not easy to encapsulate the entirety of your doctoral findings into a plain language 50-word summary.
 It may take you a bit of time to get it right, so work with your supervisor and make sure you read the Guidelines for preparing your 50-word citation [PDF 32KB].

 - We will also email your supervisor to request they nominate examiners using the Appointment of Examiners (AOE) form in the PRIME Researcher Portal

-- One week prior to your planned submission date, complete and submit your Authority to Submit (ATS) form through the PRIME Researcher Portal.
-Further instructions on submitting your ATS are available in the Graduate Research Examinations for candidates user guide on the PRIME Help and Support Unite Site.
+- One week prior to your planned submission date, complete and submit your Authority to Submit (ATS) form through the PRIME Researcher Portal .
+Detailed instructions on submitting your ATS are available in the Graduate Research Examinations for candidates user guide on the PRIME Help and Support Unite Site.
 (You will need to use your institutional or staff login to access PRIME and the help site.
-Visit our institutional account page for instructions on how to activate your institutional account.)
+Visit our institutional account page for instructions on how to activate and use your institutional account.